jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Your unhappiness was a warning that our society wasn't prepared for tough times.

 Because, instead of using Internet Age technologies to evolve a more antifragile way of life, we've done nothing.
-We let idiot bosses tell us how to evolve.
+We let self-interested bosses tell us how to evolve.
 So, now, you're a person with super-advanced apps like Skype, Instagram, and Netflix.
 But, you're watching CNN and reading random bullshit on the internet while a novel disease is searching the globe for human hosts.

-Internet Age technology can us deal with anything better.
+Internet Age technology can us deal with crisis far better.
 For example, watch _The Pharmicist_ on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.
 Too bad it took bureaucrats and politicians many years to make.
 If done sooner (or if the people banded together proactively), we would have found out which corrupt doctors were responsible for the oxycontin epidemic.
 With open-source software (the free technology that makes programs like Instagram possible), we could have made a simple and secure database before the epidemic happened.

 But, we didn’t use internet technologies to upgrade our civilization.
 We listened to “eight different” bosses drone on about mission statements.
-This made us unhappy with our lives and society.
-Now we depend on our weakened health-care system to stop this pandemic and save millions of lives.
+This made us unhappy with our everyday lives and society.
+Now it;s made us scared because we must all depend on our weakened health-care system to stop this pandemic and save millions of lives.

+PICTURE
 _Funny and ridicules.
 But over-buying we don't really need is what average people are told and expected to do.
 This might as well be Black Friday or Holiday shopping.
 These people should be collaborating with health professionals, their co-workers, their family to find out how we can best deal with this storm.
 We could if we believed in a new philosophy that made us realize our salvation is reaching for new technologies._

 ## Our Old Health Care System

 In this TED talk, doctor Doctor Alieta Eck says when she started medical school in the early ’80s, she thought being a doctor meant making deep connections with her patients.
 She dreamed about helping her people live healthier lives.
 She pictured detailed examinations, home visits, and being there when needed most.

-However, since she started her practice, she got something far different.
-Because for decades, ever more micro-managing bureaucrats and have been putting themselves into our economy.
+She got something far different.

+True to the trend ravaging our economy, what Dr. Eck was ever more micro-managing bureaucrats putting themselves in between her and her patients.
 While Dr. Eck wanted more “InstaHealth” apps connecting patients with therapists, doctors, nurses, pharmacists, and nutritionists.
-Instead of working with her patients, what she got was more micro-managing middlemen.
+What she got was more micro-managing middlemen.

 ![Health Admins](/img\diagrams\healthcare-administrators.png)
 _"Hello, Peter," memos, and eight different bosses.
 Multiplied by 3500%._

 The Left loves big government, the Right big business.
-The above is ther result.
-A small indications of the nearly countless government regulators, project managers, hospital administrators, claims adjusters, insurance underwriters, lawyers, and more memos then anyone can imagine.
+The above is their shared result.
+A small indications of the almost countless government regulators, project managers, hospital administrators, claims adjusters, insurance underwriters, lawyers, and more memos then anyone can imagine.
 Many of these people are needed.
 Many are not.
 All of them have been sucking our health-care system dry for generations.

-We didn’t notice because we either thought politics was boring and someone else's problem.
-Or we’ve been obsessed with Left/Right politics.
-We thought “fighting for our health-care” meant picking a side between government or corporate-run health insurance.
+We didn’t notice.
+Too many of us thought politics was boring and someone else's problem.
+Or we’ve been obsessed with Left/Right politics and thought “fighting for our health-care” meant picking a side between government or corporate-run health insurance.

 While we were distracted, our hospital cleaners, nurses, and doctors were being understaffed and underpowered.

 Talk to anyone on the frontline of today’s pandemic and ask them if they feel ready.
-We’re incompetent generals sending in unprepared troops to fight a terrible enemy.
+Our society is like incompetent generals sending unprepared troops to fight a terrible enemy.
 Instead of planning for disasters like we do fire drills, we’ve had bureaucrats justifying more memos and paperwork.

-Dr. Eck mentions one story where she had to show (and therefore find) a government regulator her high-school diploma because the medical degree hanging on the wall wasn’t proof enough.
-Talk to hospital cleaners, and you’ll find out they’re not trained or evaluated on disinfecting their areas.
+Dr. Eck mentions one story where she had to show (and therefore find) her high-school diploma to a government regulator because the medical degree hanging on the wall wasn’t proof enough.
+Talk to hospital cleaners, and you’ll find out they’re not trained or evaluated on well they disinfect their areas.
 No swabs tests—just more memos, meetings, and paperwork from more administrators.

 Something to think about the next time you visit the hospital.

-So, despite picking a side in endless health-care debates and spending billions on our system, we’re all watching CNN, buying toilet paper, and hoping for the best.
+So, despite picking Left or Right in the health-care debate, and spending billions on our system, we’re all watching CNN or Fox News, buying toilet paper, and hoping for the best.
 That’s the actions of extras watching the story of their lives instead of being active players in it.
 It’s sad if you think about it.

 I mean, a person during the Spanish Flu Pandemic of 1918 got their news on radios and newspapers.
 What would they say about us doing the same while holding supercomputers, HD cameras, and biometric sensors in our hands?

-If you believe in Leftist politics, explain to your friends now how more regulations will stop the next pandemic.
-If you are a Rightist, ask how many corporate boardrooms want their employees to be financially independent?
-Then how can more corporate employment help make us more secure in the culture.
+If you believe in Leftist politics, explain how more regulations will stop the next pandemic.
+If you are a Rightist, ask how many corporate boardrooms want their employees to be financially independent and capable of taking months off work when needed?
+Practically none is the answer.
+Then how is more corporate employment the best way to make us more secure in the future.

 The truth is right now people need solar panels, stores of food, seamless communication with medical professionals, easy tests for the corona virus, and the ability to still make a living.